Hrag Papazian

 • Summary Statement of Research Interests

-My research is centrally concerned with the relationships and entanglements between identities, subjectivities, and politics.
+My research is centrally concerned with entanglements between subjectivities and politics, particularly in contexts informed by long-term violence and suffering.
 I am interested in how meanings, attachments, and categories that people adopt for themselves or impose on others are enmeshed with, produced by, and in turn shape practices of power and politics at interpersonal, collective, and institutional levels.
 I explore these questions through an ethnographic focus on Armenians in Turkey and on Armenian-Turkish relations more broadly, in the shadow of the 1915-1923 genocide of Ottoman Armenians—a foundational event for both modern Turkey and contemporary Armenian subjectivity.

 Research Keywords